 The hacker may also try to catch both victims in a lull.
 One strategy is to send the email while the CEO is on vacation and the junior employee is running from meeting to meeting.
 This minimizes the chance that the employee will look closely at the forged email or bother their boss to see if they really did just send an email instructing them to wire funds to a supplier at a new account number.

 Types of Business Email Compromise

-The term Business Email Compromise is broad, encompassing a handful of types.
-The types may slightly overlap with one another, and even be derivative of one another, but they also stand alone because they have proven to be unique, effective attack vectors.
+The term Business Email Compromise has a broad meaning, encompassing a handful of types.
+The types may slightly overlap with one another, and even be derivative of one another, but they also stand alone because they have proven to be unique effective attack vectors.

 Account takeover is one of the most devastating forms of Business Email Compromise.
 An account takeover occurs when a criminal acquires login credentials and breaks into the email account.